Branzz/pali-course/README.md

-## This is a template (made by Branzz) for yew projects
+This is the website made for learning pali from Bhante Sujato's Pali Course 2023

-* Includes dark mode
+Made in Yew (transpiled to WebAssembly)

-* default favicon.ico
+### Website features
-* js import file and basic js imports
+* dark mode

-development setup:
+### Development setup

 `cargo install yarn`